codefellows/seattle-code-301n28/class-09/README.md

 - Refactoring with Promises
   - Repl.it Demo: <https://replit.com/@HexxKing1/301n28-Refactoring-with-Promises#index.js>
 - Modules
-  - Can be found in the demo folder in the `jobs` directory
+  - Can be found in the demo folder
 - Lab Preview

 ## Learning Objectives